foxlab-ucdavis/fmri_modeling/README.md

 ## First and Second Level fMRI Models for Resting-State Functional Connectivity

 This repository contains example Python scripts and SLURM job submission files for performing first- and second-level fMRI analyses.
-The modeling is designed for resting-state functional connectivity analysis and is intended to be used on a high-performance computing (HPC) cluster.
+The modeling is designed for resting-state functional connectivity analysis and is intended to be used on a high-performance computing cluster.

 ---